Veteran Voices: How a Military Career Can Prepare You for Success at Nestlé Waters

 With unique training and skills, veterans of the United States military can build a new and successful career at Nestlé Waters.
 We’ll help you transition to civilian employment and provide a culture that allows you to thrive in the workplace if you’ll bring your leadership and initiative to work every day!

-Here are three stories from our employees, and military veterans, which illustrate how a military career can prepare you to be successful at Nestlé Waters:
+Here are stories from our employees, and military veterans, which illustrate how a military career can prepare you to be successful at Nestlé Waters:

 John, a Nestlé Waters maintenance mechanic in Sacramento, served in the United States Air Force Reserves from 1980 to 1992.
 He attributes the teamwork and leadership skills that make him successful at Nestlé to his military experience, and finds there are a lot of common values between the military and Nestlé Waters.
 “Safety, quality, productivity, teamwork, leadership and ethics are just some of the similar attributes that come to mind,” he says.